bskinn/sphobjinv/CONTRIBUTING.md

 purpose for testing is to execute an extensive matrix of test environments checking for the compatibility of different Python and dependency versions.
-You can run it if you want, but you'll need working versions of all of Python 3.10 through 3.14 installed and on `PATH` as `python3.10`, `python3.11`, etc. The nonlocal test suite is run for each `tox` environment, so it's best to use at most two parallel sub-processes to avoid oversaturating your network bandwidth;
+You can run it if you want, but you'll need working versions of all of Python 3.10 through 3.14 installed and on `PATH` as `python3.10`, `python3.11`, etc., as well as free-threaded versions for Python 3.13 onward as `python3.13t`, etc. The test matrix can be accelerated by using `tox`'s parallel execution mode; e.g.:
-e.g.:

 ```bash
 $ tox -rp2
 ```

 ## Code Autoformatting